eurostat/eubd2023_docs/_sources/cloud-accelerated.md

 ## Limitations

+The Cloud Accelerated Datalab has the following restrictions:

+ - The Linux and Windows server has seperate disks of 1TB and not accessible from the Cloud Agnostic Datalab
+ - The EFS storage of the Cloud Agnostic Datalab is not accessible from the Cloud Accelerated Datalab
  - Don’t update services’ version manually/from the UI
  - This does not apply to second level software packages such as libraries etc.
- - Users are limited when accessing AWS Management Console (only S3 Access)
+ - Users are limited when accessing AWS Management Console - only S3 view access and no actions possible
- - The user cannot launch an EC2 instance (or an RDS instance) directly from the portal.
-Only Start/Stop and access the applications running on the instances
+ - The user cannot launch an EC2 instance (or an RDS instance) directly from the portal, only Start/Stop and access the applications running on the instances